<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=643855279873876&amp;ev=PageView&amp;noscript=1">

 The Free Application for Federal Student Aid (FAFSA), managed by the Department of Education, is the gateway to federal and state financial aid for millions of college students in America.

-Due to the passing of the FAFSA Simplification Act in 2020, the FAFSA is about to see some big changes for the 2024-2025 academic year.
+Due to the passing of the FAFSA Simplification Act in 2020, the FAFSA is seeing big changes for the 2024-2025 academic year (and, unfortunately, some delays).

 But don’t fret!
 For many students and families, these changes are to your benefit.